ste-xx/ste-xx/README.md

 I'm just a guy who loves to code.

-Author of Chrome Extension [+Sub](https://github.com/plussub/plussub) which let you easily add subtitles to your HTML-Videos.

 I have an affection for RSS Feeds, so I build some custom ones.

 ![RSS](https://shields.io/badge/My%20Custom%20Feeds-green?logo=rss&style=for-the-badge&color=0D76A8)